Azure-Samples/media-services-3rdparty-player-samples/README.md

 - [Video.js](/docs/video.js#test-results)
 - [Shaka Player](/docs/shaka#test-results)

-## How to setup your player
+## How to set up your player

 The documentation contains instructions on how to implement your own player, covering the following items:

 - Implementing the player
-- Setup captions
+- Set up captions
-- Setup token authentication
+- Set up token authentication
-- Setup AES-128 encryption
+- Set up AES-128 encryption
-- Setup DRM protection
+- Set up DRM protection

 To see the documentation, please check: